Psychological Society of Ireland

-The Psychological Society of Ireland or in Irish, Cumann Síceolaithe Éireann (PSI) is the learned and professional body for psychology and psychologists in the Republic of Ireland.
+The Psychological Society of Ireland (Cumann Síceolaithe Éireann) (PSI) is the learned and professional body for psychology and psychologists in the Republic of Ireland.

 History

 The Society was established in 1970 by a group of seventeen people.
 This was preceded by consultation and planning that led to the establishment of a single body to represent psychologists throughout Ireland.
 It has since grown to about 4,000 people.

 Divisions and groups

 The Society has ten Divisions which represent the interests of members in the key academic/professional disciplines.
 These are: